akka/akka-http/docs/src/main/paradox/introduction.md

 akka-http-testkit
 : A test harness and set of utilities for verifying server-side service implementations

+akka-http2-support
+: The HTTP/2 implementation to be included only if @ref[HTTP/2 support](server-side/http2.md) is needed.

 @@@ div { .group-scala }
 akka-http-spray-json